Who can sign up?

-- All undergraduate students currently residing in on campus housing who plan to be enrolled for Fall Term 2016 are eligible to participate in Housing Sign-Up.
+- All undergraduate students currently residing in on-campus housing who plan to be enrolled for Fall Term 2019 are eligible to participate in Housing Sign-Up.

-- All new students who have been accepted to the university and have paid their $100 non refundable housing fee.
+- All new students who have been accepted to the university and have paid their $200 non-refundable housing fee.

 - If you want to return to on-campus housing after living off campus, you can still apply for on-campus housing after all the current on-campus undergraduate residents update.

-Current Students: Housing sign-up is based on the student’s number of hours completed and currently enrolled in for the 2016 Spring semester.
-Please visit the Current Student tab to review the Updating Timeline.
+Current Students: Housing sign-up is based on the student’s number of hours completed and the hours you are currently enrolled in for the 2019 Spring semester.

-New Students: Housing sign-up is based on when a student has been accepted to MC and when their $100 housing fee is paid.
-Please visit the New Student tab to review the Housing for Fall 2016 - Spring 2017 timeline.
+Incoming Freshmen and Transfers: Housing sign-up is based on when a student has been accepted to MC and when their $200 housing fee is paid.
+Please visit the Incoming Freshmen or Transfer pages to review the Housing for Fall 2019 - Spring 2020 timeline.

-- Review the Current or New Student pages to learn more about the individual housing sign-up processes.
+- Review the Current Students, Incoming Freshmen, or Transfers pages to learn more about the individual housing sign-up processes.
+Check out the Housing Sign-Up Tutorial for more information.

-How will I know if I successfully signed up for room?
+How will I know if I successfully signed up for a room?

 - You will receive a confirmation email from Residence Life.